-Events in 2008
+Events in 2009

-UCC Fresher's Welcome Friday the 14th of March 7.00 PM - 11.00 PM Cameron Hall Loft (above the UCC)
+UCC Fresher's Welcome Friday 6th March 7.00 PM - 11.00 PM Cameron Hall Loft (above the UCC)

-The fresher's welcome is to welcome you, as a new member, into the club.
+The fresher's welcome is there to welcome you, as a new member, into the club.
 There will be a number of older members there to chat with.
 This is a great event to get to know some people and put faces to names.
 First time members get FREE pizza!

-UCC Annual General Meeting Tuesday the 25th of March 1.00 PM (common lunch hour) Guild Council Meeting Room
+UCC Annual General Meeting Tuesday 10th March 1.00 PM (common lunch hour) Guild Council Meeting Room

-The AGM is the meeting at which the new UCC committee will be elected for 2008.
+The AGM is the meeting at which the new UCC committee will be elected for 2009.
 The only way to be represented is to attend.
 As a fresher, you should attend in order to run for the position as Fresher Representative.
 If you don't know where the Guild Council Meeting Room is, arrive in the UCC a little early and follow the mass exodus.

+Easter LAN

+Saturday 11th April

-April Fool's Lan Saturday the 31st of March 3.00 PM - some time Sunday Cameron Hall Loft
+3.00 PM - Sunday morning

+Cameron Hall Loft

-The name explains it all.
-The UCC runs a LAN once every two months or so.
+The UCC runs a LAN party once every two months or so.
 These are your best chance to play against other UCCans at the LAN games of your choice.
-LANs are FREE for members, but friends are most welcome.
+LANs are FREE for members, but friends are most welcome (typically at an additional cost of \$5 or so).